mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/make-phone-call/ios.md

 language: ios
 ---

-# How to Make Phone Calls with the Nexmo Client SDK on iOS
+# How to Make Phone Calls with the Client SDK on iOS

 ```partial
 source: _partials/client-sdk/voice/outbound-call-intro.md